Discover our Sleeping Savings campaign here

 7. File your tax return early

-Filing your tax return early is a smart way to reduce the risk of penalties, potentially get your refund faster, and avoid the notoriously lengthy HMRC hold queues.
+Filing your tax return early is a smart way to reduce the risk of penalties, get your refund faster, and avoid the notoriously lengthy HMRC hold queues.
 But it's not just about the numbers – it’s a chance to take control of your financial wellbeing and stay organised, avoiding the stress of last-minute scrambles.

 Get ahead of the game by filing it as early as the end of the tax year – on 6 April 2025.
 Data from HMRC shows that nearly 300,000 early birds filed their tax returns in the first week of the new tax year.